Lori Loughlin Now Faces Additional Charges For Money Laundering In College Cheating Scandal

 Lori Loughlin and her husband refused a plea deal in the college admissions scandal and now face additional charges of money laundering for their role in the case.
-According to TMZ, the U.S. Attorney got an indictment from a Federal Grand Jury to add the charges to the ones they are already facing, and the couple is now likely looking at some prison time.
+According to TMZ, the U.S. attorney handling the case got an indictment from a federal grand jury to add the charges to the ones they are already facing, and the couple is now likely looking at some prison time.

-Loughlin and 15 other parents were indicted by a grand jury in Boston on Tuesday, just a day after Felicity Huffman and 12 other parents pled guilty in what FBI agents have dubbed “Operation Varsity Blues.”
+Loughlin and 15 other parents were indicted by a grand jury in Boston on Tuesday, just a day after Felicity Huffman and 12 other parents pleaded guilty in what FBI agents have dubbed “Operation Varsity Blues.”

-According to the Department of Justice Massachusetts Attorney’s Office’s website, the 13 parents pled guilty “using bribery and other forms of fraud to facilitate their children’s admission to selective colleges and universities.”
+According to the Department of Justice Massachusetts Attorney’s Office’s website, the 13 parents pleaded guilty to “using bribery and other forms of fraud to facilitate their children’s admission to selective colleges and universities.”

-Because she accepted a plea deal, Huffman will likely receive a more lenient sentence, likely something along the lines of 12 months of supervised release and a $20,000 fine.
+Because she accepted a plea deal, Huffman will potentially receive a more lenient sentence, likely something along the lines of 12 months of supervised release and a $20,000 fine.

 Loughlin and her husband designer Mossimo Giannulli, on the other hand, did not accept a plea deal, so prosecutors doubled down on the couple with additional charges that could likely dramatically increase the amount of time they could serve behind bars.
 Money laundering by itself carries a maximum sentence of 20 years.
-Before the new charges, the couple was facing a minimum of 2 years, but now the minimum that the prosecutors may chase would be closer to 5 years.
+Before the new charges, the couple was facing a minimum of two years, but now the minimum that the prosecutors may chase would be closer to five years.

-The Attorney General said that Loughlin and Giannulli are charged with “conspiring to launder the bribes and other payment in furtherance of the fraud by funneling them through [Rick] Singer’s purported charity and his for-profit corporation.”
+The attorney general said that Loughlin and Giannulli are charged with “conspiring to launder the bribes and other payment in furtherance of the fraud by funneling them through [Rick] Singer’s purported charity and his for-profit corporation.”

 UPDATE: Lori Loughlin Indicted for Additional Charge of Money Laundering https://t.co/OMHhwH8m4I